Frequently Asked Questions

 We do fill growlers!
 (And howlers as well, which is a 32 oz. version of a growler.)
 First-time customers may need to purchase a new growler ($5 for the glass jug itself) in addition to the fill (the actual liquid).
 Every visit thereafter, customers only need pay for the fill!

-Not all beer flavors are available in growlers and the price for each fill is dependent on the flavor.
-Please check our ON TAP page for more info, including the prices and availability of growlers by flavor.
+The price for each growler or howler fill will be dependent on the flavor.
+Please check our ON TAP page for availability and pricing.

-Make sure to rinse your growler with warm water immediately after use and let dry completely before capping.
-To maintain the integrity of our beer, bartenders may refuse to fill growlers that are moldy or otherwise unfit!
+Make sure to rinse your growler or howler with warm water immediately after use and let dry completely before capping.
+To maintain the integrity of our beer, bartenders may refuse to fill glassware that is moldy or otherwise unfit!

-Growlers (the glass itself) are non-refundable, non-exchangeable and otherwise non-returnable.
+Growlers and howlers (the glass itself) are non-refundable, non-exchangeable and otherwise non-returnable.
 All sales are final; thank you for understanding!

 Can I buy bottled beer or kegs at the brewery?

-Customers may purchase bottled beer-to-go (4, 6 or 12-packs, depending on the flavor) at the Tasting Room, when it is open (see hours above).
+Customers may purchase bottled beer-to-go (4 or 6-packs, depending on the flavor) at the brewery, when it we are open (see hours).
 Pricing varies by flavor.
-Please check our ON TAP page for more info, including the prices and availability of bottled beer by flavor.
+Please check our ON TAP page for the prices and availability of bottled beer by flavor.

 We do not sell kegs or rent tap equipment directly to customers.
 Those interested in purchasing a keg for a party or home consumption will need to contact their local liquor store to order; make sure to check if they also rent party pumps!